 Timing requirements are difficult in some circumstances.
 For example, final paychecks are due within 72 hours of a seasonal layoff of employees.
 Even temporary layoffs may necessitate payment of a final paycheck.
 If you lay off an employee temporarily and set a return a return-to-work date after the regular pay period, you must pay that employee all final wages on the last day of work.
 If the return to work date is within the pay period, you may pay the employee on the next regular payday.

 You can pay final wages via direct deposit if an employee previously authorized direct deposit for wages.
 Keep in mind that payment of final wages by direct deposit may not be practical.
 For example, unless an employee quits precisely 72 hours prior to payday (and the payroll can include all unpaid vacation in the check), a direct deposit of the final paycheck will likely be late.
 More often, terminations occur mid-pay-cycle, and you could incur fees to process a special direct deposit.
 Therefore, generally speaking, it is best to not rely on direct deposit for final checks.
 Instead, issue paper checks to departing employees.

 Besides regular wages and vacation pay, you may owe other types of compensation to the employee when the employment relationship ends.
 Similarly, employees often leave work without submitting all final expense reports, making it impossible to calculate outstanding reimbursement in the final paycheck.
 Ask employees to turn in expense reimbursement requests as soon as possible and process them on a customary schedule.
-Remember that an employee’s failure to promptly turn in expense reimbursement requests does not excuse an employer from responsibility to pay.
-A recent California court decision indicates that employees have three years to submit expenses for reimbursement.
+Remember that an employee's failure to promptly turn in expense reimbursement requests does not excuse an employer from responsibility to pay.
+Employees generally have three years to submit expenses for reimbursement.